-As we trawled through the vaults of Thrash history it came as no surprise that the sheer wealth of quality U.S. Thrash releases over the years was simply staggering.
-Subsequently, what was set to be a 2 part series will continue.
-So, keep ’em peeled for Parts 4 & 5 (and maybe more) over the coming months!
+As we trawled through the vaults of thrash history it came as no surprise that the sheer wealth of quality American thrash releases over the years was simply staggering.

 Aftermath – Eyes Of Tomorrow (1994)

-Aftermath may have first turned heads with the Thrash assault of their speed-of-light, full-throttle demo Killing The Future (also due for a remastered, first time release on CD this month) but it’s their only full length album to date that showcased this undervalued bands full potential and proved to be a total reinvention of their sound.
+Aftermath may have first turned heads with the thrash assault of their speed-of-light, full-throttle demo Killing The Future but it’s their debut full length album that showcased this undervalued bands full potential and proved to be a total reinvention of their sound.

 While Kyriakos Charlie Tsiolis’ vocals may prove to be an acquired taste – although we challenge anyone to try spitting out lyrics at a pace that matches the frenzied patterns Aftermath conjure – the borderline spoken word nature of his delivery is actually the perfect fit for the schizophrenic aural battery his words accompany.
 Conventional structure be damned!
 When music is this undeniably accomplished and genuinely thrilling, the tried and tested formula’s seem relatively passé; the technicality and individuality of Aftermath proving infinitely more rewarding than the meat ‘n’ potatoes thrash trotted out by far too many bands in the early 90’s.

 If the likes of Heathen, Anacrusis, Coroner and Voivod float your boat then Aftermath are your next port of call….if you haven’t discovered them already of course!